byteface/domonic/README.md

 ### Join-In
 Feel free to contribute if you find it useful.
+(I'd be grateful for help on all fronts)

 Email me, message me directly if you like or create a discussion on here.
+Or join the discord.

 If there are any methods you want that are missing or not complete yet or you think you can help make it better just update the code and send a pull request.